AKASHSALIN01/Soumyajeetchakra/README.md

 # Soumyajeetchakra
-This is my repo on my persnal portfolio design  using HTML and CSS
+This is my repo on my persnal portfolio design  using HTML and CSS.